We want smaller scale farming to flourish.

-Each day we can look online to see sectors or individual trees that need attention right away, and also observe long term patterns of tree behaviour so they can give better care to struggling trees.
+Each day we can look online to see sectors or individual trees that need attention right away, and also observe long term patterns of tree behaviour so we can give better care to struggling trees.
 We particularly love looking at the photos of a tree after pruning and then when in full bloom to see which pruning techniques foster the most flowers.

 Pretty soon our neighbour saw the potential for this system on her blueberry farm, a totally different way of using it - she started using the same technology to track how many blueberries each worker picked, then another farmer began using it out in the vineyard to keep track of the productivity and health of his vines.
 We launched the system commercially in early 2017, now farmers are using it to grow vines, sea buckthorn, blueberries, pears, apples and more in the UK, US and Chile.
 We are also working with different organisations supporting on-farm research, as Sectormentor is a great tool for collecting comparable data.

 Co-founder: Abby studied physics and then art/design.
-She spent some time working on her family’s farm in Chile and ever since has had a deep kinship with the land balanced with the perpetual risks and unknowns.
-Not long after, she got back into coding and through conversations with Tom, developed software initially for his farm, then his neighbours and now for smaller scale farmers.
+She spent some time working on her family’s farm in Chile and ever since has had a deep kinship with the land, balanced with the weight of the perpetual risks and unknowns.
+Not long after, she got back into coding and through conversations with her dad, Tom, developed software initially for his farm, then his neighbours and now for smaller scale farmers.
 Abby loves to code but her niche lies in the ability to work closely with the people who use these systems, to create something that works for them.
 Abby is committed to supporting the farming community to thrive and so also makes a podcast, Farmerama, sharing the voices of farmers.
 Read some of her thoughts here.